The “no nonsense” version of what I do?

 Who I Really Am

-I am an autism advocate, a supporter of the US military, and a reader of classical literature.
-My favorite piece is Julius Caesar by Shakespeare.
+I am an autism advocate, a supporter of the US military, and an astronomy lover.
+My kids and I rescue abandoned cats.

 Over a span of five and a half years, Antonio and I had four kids.